Theodore Gegoux

 Fine weather greeted the Watertown mourners on the morning on August 8, 1885 when they left their homes wearing the customary black left arm bands to memorialize their fallen General and former President.
 General Grant was buried in New York City that day and Watertown like most other cities across the country paused to conduct a somber memorial service to honor the passing of America's beloved countryman.
 General Grant had suffered personal ruin and terminal throat cancer during his final years.
 Nonetheless, he had mustered the strength to complete his personal memoirs in his last year of life and thus had assured the financial recovery for his family.

-America had followed the daily news accounts of Grant's condition.
-Gegoux for his part completed an eight foot high canvas portrait of General Grant which was displayed at the Watertown memorial and eventually gifted to the Joe Spratt Post of the Grand Army of the Republic at Watertown.
-What became of this portrait is not known as of this writing.
+Gegoux for his part completed an eight foot high canvas portrait of General Grant, "with an angel hovering over him and about to crown him with a wreath."
+(6.001) This portrait was central to the display at the Watertown Armory during the National Funeral.
+After which Gegoux gifted General Grant's portrait to the G.A.R.
+Joe Spratt Post at Watertown for the New Hall which opened in February 1886.
+(6.017) What eventually became of this portrait is not known as of this writing.

-News from Watertown (1885 to 1890)
+News from Watertown (August 7, 1885 to June 8, 1887)

-6.001) The Watertown Daily Times, August 7, 1885
+6.001) The Watertown Daily Times - August 7, 1885

 At The Armory

-The work of decorating the armory under the supervision of Chairman Demarso and his committee is going on splendidly.
+The work of decorating the armory under the supervision of Chairman Demarse and his committee is going on splendidly.
 The smaller woodwork is being twined with black and white.
 An elegant painting by Gegoux, is also to be used in the decoration.
 It is a faithful portrait of Gen. Grant with an angel hovering over him and about to crown him with a wreath.
-The work is artistic, like all pieces which come from Gegoux's studio.
+The work is artistic, like all pieces which come from Gegoux's easle.
 Flags and flowers are still needed and should be left at the armory at once.

-6.002) The Watertown Daily Times, August 8, 1885
+6.002) The Watertown Daily Times - August 8, 1885

 The Memorial